255BITS/255bits.com/pages/articles/infinite-trading-card-game-part-1/index.md

 Additional experiments include:

-* Using adversarial inference on the card text.
+* Use adversarial inference on the card text.
 This would be neat, as you could then do things like generating a new card by it's effect.
+* Use categorical or discrete values.
+This could allow for disjoint parts of our manifold(in which continuous transitions are difficult).
+* One-hot encode the character vectors.
+* Force the Generator to also encode one-hot character vectors.
+Use OCR to see if the text matches.

 ## Learning to draw